-When it comes to the medium range scanner category, manufacturer Shining has a ruling stake.
-The Shining 3D EinScan SE is indeed one of the best 3D scanners in the medium range price range of scanners under $1500.
-Costing $1399, the EinScan SE is a valid entry into the world of quality desktop scanners, offering great quality scans for educators and newcomers in 3D scanning.
+When it comes to the medium-range scanner category, manufacturer Shining has a ruling stake.
+The Shining 3D EinScan SE is indeed one of the best 3D scanners in the medium price range of scanners under $1,500.
+The EinScan SE is a valid entry into the world of quality desktop scanners, offering high-quality scans for educators and newcomers in 3D scanning.

-Efficiency is a watchword, with the SE scanning objects in under 8 seconds and rendering a scan in about 2 minutes.
-It has two scan features, a fixed scan mode and the automatic scan which can perform 360 degree scans on objects.
-Its accuracy clocks in at about 0.1mm, which is great when you consider 3D printing.
-In other words, you get really great quality for your scans when you convert them into printables.
+Efficiency is a watchword, with the SE scanning objects in under eight seconds and rendering a scan in about two minutes.
+It has two scan features - a fixed scan mode and an automatic scan which can perform 360° scans on objects.
+Its accuracy clocks in at about 0.1 mm, which is considered very precise.
+In other words, you’ll get exceptional quality for your scans when you convert them into printables.

-Arguably the best 3D scanner for the money in its class, the primarily automatic features and accompanying softwares of the EinScan SE make it suitable for teaching, and it also supports auto-meshing as well.
-It is safe to say that for its price, the SE is a medium ranged god in 3D scanning.
+The EinScan SE is arguably the best 3D scanner for the money in its class.
+Its primarily automatic features and accompanying software make it suitable for teaching.
+It also supports automeshing.
 Accuracy, reliability, and ease of use are up for grabs when you opt for the EinScan SE.

-With so many product variations, finding the most suitable 3D scanner can be a difficult task.
-Before you decide to buy an industrial stationary or a small handheld 3D scanner, review each product using the following evaluation criteria.
+With so many product variations, finding the most suitable 3D scanner can be a challenging task.
+Before you decide to buy an industrial stationary or a small handheld 3D scanner, you should review each product using the following evaluation criteria.
 That’ll ensure you end up with nothing less than a scanner that’s ideal for your particular 3D project.